Home

 We have the motors and the wheels now and are currently working out how to connect them them all up cheaply and effectively.

 It is proving to be a fun learning experiance for both of us.
-More soon as we hope to have it ready for the spring NCRSF IV. .
+More soon as we hope to have it ready for the spring NCRSF IV..

 Our Featherweight will be designed using Solidworks thanks to their generous offer of a free copy of the CAD software.
-Contact www.solidworks.com/battlebots for details.

 My first ever solidworks part.
 This is an fairly accurate 3D drawing of one of the A Pack motors.
 You can get the Solidworks file in the Solid Models Section